Roundhouse kick: Muay Thai method

 There are several traits which give the muay Thai roundhouse a very different feel and look.
 The main methodological difference is that the hips are rotated into the kick in order to convey more moment of inertia in the kick, and the abdominal muscles are strongly recruited in the act of rotation.
 Instead of a snapping kick, the combined action of the leg and hips creates a kick that is much more devoted to its momentum.
-The person delivering the kick will also raise up on the ball of his or her foot while he or she kicks, mainly to allow for greater pivoting/turning speed, and increased power.
+The person delivering the kick will also raise up on the ball of their foot while he or she kicks, mainly to allow for greater pivoting/turning speed, and increased power.
 Muay Thai roundhouse kicks use the shin to make contact with the target instead of the ball or instep.
 This further adds to the structure of the kick, as the shin is more durable than the foot.
 Using the shin reduces the kick's reach, but allows it to be thrown within punching range.

 Virtually all muay Thai camps teach the roundhouse or angle kick with the striking leg remaining passive (mostly with the leg allowed to bend slightly but some camps teaching that the knee should be locked except to close range kicking) and not using the pivot of the lower striking leg around the knee found in most other martial arts.
 The power is instead entirely created by the rotation of the supporting leg and hips; akin to swinging a baseball bat.

 The practical difference is the objective of the kick.
 A standard karate or taekwondo roundhouse kick has one snap the instep at the objective, but a Muay Thai roundhouse uses the combined momentum generated by the leg and hip for more power.